Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 • A whole lot more!

-Advanced Coupons for WooCommerce adds its functionality to the native WooCommerce coupon feature.
-So to get started, you’ll repeat the exact same steps that you saw above to create your basic free shipping coupon.
+Advanced Coupons for WooCommerce adds functionality to the native WooCommerce coupon feature.
+So to get started, you’ll repeat the same steps that you saw above to create your basic free shipping coupon.

 Only now, you’ll have a whole heap of new options in the regular WooCommerce coupons interface, contained in a bunch of new tabs on the side: